wp-plugins/the-welcomizer/readme.txt

 * Repeat one animation with `$(document).twizRepeat();` <<< New!
 * Replay all the animation with `$(document).twizReplay();`

--> This lead to even more possibilities.

-Note: I am discovering this plugin while I'm using it.

 Stay tuned, and do your updates...

 The Welcomizer has Spirit!